wagenbach/PyReach-Revision/docs/AREA_MANAGEMENT.md

 3. **Consistent naming**: Use descriptive area names and clear room hierarchies
 4. **Plan your layout**: Think about room positions before setting coordinates
 5. **Document areas**: Add descriptions when creating new areas

-Organizes your game world with consistent room codes and visualization tools for builders and players.